Oluwaseun-O-Ajayi/sdl-framework/README.md

 ## Scope and Limitations

-The Autonomous Drug Discovery Lab repository provides a computational framework for closed-loop experimental optimization using self-driving laboratory principles
+The self-driving laboratory framework repository provides a computational framework for closed-loop experimental optimization using self-driving laboratory principles

 The current version includes: